susam/pcface/README.md

 PC Face
 =======

-PC Face is a collection of programmer-friendly resources to draw [CP437][CP437WIKI] characters on a graphical canvas.
+PC Face is a collection of programmer-friendly resources that are useful to draw [CP437][CP437WIKI] characters on a graphical canvas.
+This project provides bitmap arrays of all 256 glyphs from the CP437 character set rendered using a font inspired by IBM PC OEM fonts.
+Additionally, this project includes a script that can be useful to generate similar bitmap arrays using other fonts.

 ![CP437 characters rendered on an HTML5 canvas][CP437IMG]